stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

 Phebe Hetfield of Elizabethtown, whom he brought to Providence upon his honourable discharge in the following year.

-  The young soldier&rsquo;s return was not a thing of unmitigated happiness.
+  The young soldier's return was not a thing of unmitigated happiness.
 The house, it is true, was still in good condition; and the street had been widened and changed in name from Back Street to Benefit Street.
-But Mercy Dexter&rsquo;s once robust frame had undergone a sad and curious decay, so that she was now a stooped and pathetic figure with hollow voice and disconcerting pallor&mdash;qualities shared to a singular degree by the one remaining servant Maria.
+But Mercy Dexter's once robust frame had undergone a sad and curious decay, so that she was now a stooped and pathetic figure with hollow voice and disconcerting pallor--qualities shared to a singular degree by the one remaining servant Maria.
 In the autumn of 1782 Phebe Harris gave birth to a still-born daughter, and on the fifteenth of the next May Mercy Dexter took leave of a useful, austere, and virtuous life.